birdneststream/asciibird/README.md

 # KILLER ASCIIBIRD FEATURES TO DO

 * Layers / Insert ASCII as layer

-* Undo for brush settings and shit changes
 * Overlay image for nance tracing mode

 # ASCIIBIRD API?